Prochilodus lineatus

 Prochilodus lineatus, the streaked prochilod, is a species of ray-finned fish in the family Prochilodontidae.
-It is native to the Paraná—Paraguay and Paraíba do Sul river basins in South America.
+It is native to the Paraná-Paraguay and Paraíba do Sul river basins in South America.
 It performs long breeding migrations and supports very important fisheries.

-Taxonomy
+Nomenclature

-The latin name is derived from Greek; the generic name is likely a combination of pro (first, in front of), χεῖλος (cheilos; lip), and ὀδούς (odus; tooth).
+The Latin name is derived from Greek; the generic name is likely a combination of pro ("first", "in front of"), χεῖλος (cheilos; "lip"), and ὀδούς (odus; "tooth").
 The specific name lineatus means "lined" or "streaked".

-It is known by many common names throughout its range, and these names may be used across borders; Curimbatá, Grumatá, or derivatives thereof are often used; these names may be taken from Guarani.
+It is known by many common names throughout its range, and these names may be used across borders.
+Curimbatá, Grumatá, or derivatives thereof are often used; these names may be taken from Guarani.
 Its common name in Spanish is sábalo, though other species of fish also have the common name sábalo; P. lineatus is therefore distinguished as sábalo jetón (colloquial Spanish for "big-mouth") or sábalo rayado.
 Other common names include chupabarro ("mud-sucker") and lamepiedras ("stone-licker"), referencing its feeding behavior.